 If plain definites only presuppose uniqueness, we can then ask why expressions such as demonstratives and pronouns can be used in non-unique contexts to refer, either to contextually salient individuals in the immediate context or to a discourse referent, and moreover, why they must refer.
-Suppose there is a syntactic feature for a class of syntactic heads that introduce a referential index, idx (cf. Simonenko 2014; Hanink 2018; Ahn 2019).
-This feature would be part of the featural makeup of demonstratives and pronouns, expressions whose commonalities have long been recognized in the semantics literature (Kaplan 1977; Nunberg 1993).
-Striking evidence for this common feature from Washo (Isolate; Lake Tahoe, California), where third person pronouns and demonstratives share a common morpheme gi (Hanink 2018; 2021: p.
-506):
+It has been proposed in recent work that there is a syntactic feature for a class of syntactic heads that introduce a referential index (cf. Simonenko 2014; Hanink 2018; 2021; Ahn 2019); we will adopt the label idx, from Hanink (2021).
+This feature is shared between demonstratives and pronouns, expressions whose commonalities have long been recognized in the semantics literature (Kaplan 1977; Nunberg 1993).
+Hanink (2018; 2021) provides striking evidence for this conclusion comes from Washo (Isolate; Lake Tahoe, California), where third person pronouns and demonstratives share a common morpheme gi:

-(7) a.
-[DP gí: ] pélew ?-í?iw-i GI jackrabbit 3/3-eat-IND 'He's eating the jackrabbit.' b.
-[DP hádi-gi pélew ] M-ú:bi?-i DIST-GI jackrabbit 3.run-IND 'That jackrabbit ran.'
+(7) a. [ DP gí: ] pélew ?-í?iw-i

+GI jackrabbit 3/3-eat-IND

+'He's eating the jackrabbit.'

+b. [ DP hádi-gi pélew ] M-ú:bi?-i

+DIST-GI jackrabbit 3.run-IND

+'That jackrabbit ran.'
+(Hanink 2021: p.
+506)